johndk/berkeley-ml-capstone/README.md

 limited to weather already observed at the relevant prediction time so a later observation cannot influence an earlier flight.

-The cleaned BTS, ASPM, and NOAA airport-year files remain separate until the merge step.
+The cleaned BTS, ASPM, and NOAA JFK-year files remain separate until the merge step.
 The merge keeps one row per flight and adds the appropriate scheduled airport demand and time-matched weather observation.

 Cleaning a field does not automatically make it a valid predictor.
 Some retained BTS fields are outcomes, validation